-Although in these versions it is possible to perform a write access to the GEO Address Register for data identification during CBLT operation (see § 4.1.4), avoid to use the GEO Register for addressing purposes when there is no PAUX.
+N.B.: It is possible ONLY to perform a write access to the GEO Address Register for data identification during CBLT operation (see § 4.1.3), avoid to use the GEO Register for addressing purposes.

 N.B.: after a write access to the GEO register, it is necessary to perform a reset to make the change active.